Skip to article frontmatterSkip to article content

 We now have an expression for thrust of a rocket, considering static firing on a test stand.
 What about a rocket in motion, which is continuously exhausting propellant mass to generate thrust?
 If we apply Netwon’s second law, we can obtain the Tsiolkovsky rocket equation.

-Consider a rocket in motion in some arbitrary flight direction, where we assume
+Consider a rocket in motion in some arbitrary flight direction as shown in Figure 2, where we assume

 • thrust in the direction of flight (no thrust vectoring)